Skip to main content

 What's the point in ServeStatic when I can use apache/nginx?

 There are two answers here.
 One is that ServeStatic is designed to work in situations where apache, nginx, and the like aren't easily available.
 But more importantly, it's easy to underestimate what's involved in serving static files correctly.
-Does your few lines of nginx configuration distinguish between files which might change and files which will never change and set the cache headers appropriately?
+Does your few lines of nginx configuration distinguish which files which will never change and set the cache headers appropriately?
 Did you add the right CORS headers so that your fonts load correctly when served via a CDN?
 Did you turn on the special nginx setting which allows it to send gzip content in response to an HTTP/1.0 request?
 Did you install, enable, and configure support for zstd and brotli compression?

 None of this is rocket science, but it's fiddly and annoying and ServeStatic takes care of all it for you.